-For admissions in Fall, the Priority Deadline\ is March $15^{\rm th}$ .
-The Regular Admissions Deadline is rolling until August $15^{\rm th}.$
+For admissions in Fall, the Priority Deadline is March 15th.
+The Regular Admissions Deadline is open until August 15th.

-For admissions in Spring, the Priority Deadline\ is October 1st.
-The Regular Admissions Deadline is rolling until January 2nd.
+For admissions in Spring, the Priority Deadline is October 1^{α} .
+The Regular Admissions Deadline is open until January 2^{nd} .

-For admissions in Summer, the Priority Deadline\ is April 1st.
-The Regular Admissions Deadline is rolling through May 1st.
+For admissions in Summer, the Priority Deadline is April 1.
+The Regular Admissions Deadline is open through May 1.

-\ Priority Deadline indicates the date that the admission process can be completed before registration.
-Prospective students are encouraged to make application as early as possible.
+Priority Deadline indicates the latest preferred date that the admission process is begun.
+Applying by this date helps insure all needed documents can be completed before registration.
+In addition, early applicants receive higher consideration for institutional scholarships, grants and University housing.
+All prospective students are encouraged to make application as early as possible within 18 months of expected enrollment.